HeineEH/FYS-STK3155_Project2/README.md

 ## Use of LLMs in this Project

 In this project, we have utilized Large Language Models (LLMs) such as ChatGPT to assist with various aspects of project.
-It was particularly helpful in the following areas:
+In particular, it was helpful in the following areas:

 - OS related issues when setting up the development environment.

-- Understanding error messages encountered during code execution.
+- Understanding the meaning of some of the error messages encountered during code execution.

 - Assisting with and understanding LaTeX syntax for the report.